dganderson94/python-challenge/README.md

 # python-challenge

-This two Python scripts demonstrate my ability to access CSV files and perform basis analyses on them using Python.
+These two Python scripts demonstrate my ability to access CSV files and perform basis analyses on them using Python.

 # PyBank